 EMISSIONS REDUCTION INITIATIVES

-A focus on innovation and cross-company collaboration enabled us to chart a clear and defined path towards achieving our goal of reducing our Scope 1 & 2 emissions intensity by 50% from 2019 levels by 2030.
-We are committed to making real and meaningful emissions reductions in our operations by doing what we do best – innovating to drive efficiencies and unlock future opportunities.
+A focus on innovation and cross-company collaboration enabled us to chart a clear and defined path towards achieving our goal of reducing our Scope 1 & 2 GHG emissions intensity by 50% from 2019 levels by 2030.
+We are committed to making real and meaningful emissions intensity reductions in our operations by doing what we do best – innovating to drive efficiencies and unlock future opportunities.

 Realized